rdale1/rdale.github.io/_pages/home.md

 Proving challenging to keep this updated throughout the pandemic!

 ### December ###
 * Our paper detailing [Ten simple rules for creating a scientific web application](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009574) is out!
 Here we addressed several potential pitfalls and difficulties with developing scientific web apps.
-You can [read more about my web apps here] (https://iambecomecomputational.com/2021/04/09/scientific-web-apps/).
+You can [read more about my web apps here](https://iambecomecomputational.com/2021/04/09/scientific-web-apps/).

 ### November ###
 * I gave a seminar at the University of Arizona on how modeling helps us understand biological complexity.
 I was invited to speak by Dr Mosher, and we worked on some collaboration - the results seem interesting so far!